Watchmaker Glossary

 Cruet

-Cavity made in the bearings to deposit a drop of oil.
+Cavity made in the pads to place a drop of oil.

 I